KamuiCheats/Kamui-Menu-FiveM-V2.0/README.md

 # HOW TO USE 📜

+1. Open FiveM
-1. Join a server
+2. Join a server
-2. Execute "Kamui WallHack"
+3. Execute Kamui Loader
 4. Enjoy :)

 Thank You For Using❤️